Blog

 While gastric bypass surgery helps people lose a lot of weight quickly, the procedure is risky.
 Patients could suffer severe or life-threatening injuries, especially when doctors do not uphold the standard of care.
 This includes failure to monitor thiamine and B-12 levels after the procedure, which is one of the most common issues we see after bariatric surgery.

-The Maryland medical malpractice lawyers at The Law Offices of Peter T. Nicholl have been helping medical malpractice victims secure full compensation for their damages for decades.
+The team of Baltimore medical malpractice lawyers at The Law Offices of Peter T. Nicholl have been helping medical malpractice victims secure full compensation for their damages for decades.

 There are no upfront costs or legal obligations.
 Call: 410-297-0271 today.